ndrearu/1d_pimc/README.md

 - Modify setup of openmp number of threads
 - Improve or change potential wrappers adding check on number of parameters
 - Modify update routine allowing crossing between paths if needed
+- Allow to choose the seeds of the random number generators in order to make the simulations reproducible